eliocamp/ggdatasaver/README.md

 ggdatasaver has only been tested on simple plots although there’s no reason it should work work with more complicated ones.
 Hoever, patchwork / cowplot plots probably wont work as expected.

-For now, the package only works with one plot per chunk.

 When using ggdatasaver plots are built twice; once when saving the data and once when drawing the plot.
 This shouldn’t be an issue most of the